jesperstroem/U-Sleep-for-RBD-PD/README.md

 python -m pip install git+https://gitlab.au.dk/tech_ear-eeg/sleep-code/common-sleep-data-pipeline.git@main
 ```

 ## Preprocessing
-This submodule contains classes that can take known datasets and transform them into HDF5 files, which are used by the csdp_pipeline submodule.
+This submodule contains classes that can take known public datasets and transform them into standardized HDF5 files, which are used by the csdp_pipeline submodule.
-There is an existing datastore available at ERDA: NTData/Big_Sleep_Set/pt_processed/v2, so that you don't need to run this step yourself.
+There is an existing database of HDF5 files available at ERDA: NTData/Big_Sleep_Set/pt_processed/v2 - if you plan to use this, you do not need to worry about this submodule.

-If you wish to run the preprocessing yourself, you need to download all the raw data.
+If you wish to run the preprocessing yourself, you need to download the raw data.
 Note that to download the data from https://sleepdata.org/, you need a personal download token from their website, and you need the NSRR ruby gem installed: https://github.com/nsrr/nsrr-gem.
 When downloaded, point to the location of the raw data.
 See example below.

 ```python